+The SC stay has exposed this nefarious communal design of the central government," it said.
 The AIKS also submitted before the court that the rules "effectively choke" the free movement of animals via the market space and, more critically, completely undermine the freedom and rights of farmers, traders and all others whose livelihoods are linked to this production cycle.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)